zju3dv/EasyMocap/Readme.md

         ├── SMPL_MALE.pkl
         └── SMPL_NEUTRAL.pkl
 ```

+### 2. Requirements
+- torch==1.4.0
+- torchvision==0.5.0
+- opencv-python
+- pyrender: for visualization
+- chumpy: for loading SMPL model

+Some of python libraries can be found in `requirements.txt`.
+You can test different version of PyTorch.

 <!-- To download the *SMPL+H* model go to [this project website](http://mano.is.tue.mpg.de) and register to get access to the downloads section.

 To download the *SMPL-X* model go to [this project website](https://smpl-x.is.tue.mpg.de) and register to get access to the downloads section.  -->